 Comment (2)

-These are one of the best chocolate cookies I’ve ever made.
-Straight from the oven, they taste like hot and chewy pieces of brownies, with chocolate melting inside.
-Addition of sea salt adds a nice and subtle flavour to these cookies.
-This is a very versatile recipe: you can substitute the pumpkin seeds with sunflower seeds, add shredded coconut, dried cranberries or nuts.
-Enjoy them with coffee or tea while still warm from the oven.
+These are some of the best chocolate cookies I’ve ever made.
+Straight from the oven, they taste like warm, chewy pieces of brownie with melting chocolate inside.
+The addition of sea salt adds a nice, subtle flavour to the cookies.
+This is a very versatile recipe: substitute the pumpkin seeds with sunflower seeds, or add shredded coconut, dried cranberries, or nuts.
+Enjoy them with coffee or tea while they are still warm from the oven.

 • 75 g butter